 Water samples have been collected from 14 sites on a near monthly basis from March through October.
-This survey is currently in progress but a 2009 report indicates apparent local and seasonal spikes among some analytes (Three Parameters Plus inc. 2009).
+A 2009 report indicates apparent local and seasonal spikes among some analytes (Three Parameters Plus inc. 2009).
 These are deemed to be mostly natural and, in part, a reflection of past placer mining activity.
 Sampling will continue in order to develop base line trends for each sample location.
 One well has been established to monitor the static water table fluctuations on Money Knob and water table measurements are taken on each drill hole upon completion.